Reliable Deck Repairs for McCoy Homes

 Can a handyman repair a deck?

 Yes, many handymen can handle basic deck repairs, such as swapping out damaged boards, securing railings, or adding a fresh coat of sealant.
-For small jobs, hiring a handyman may be an affordable choice, especially if the work is straightforward and doesn’t involve major framing.
+For minor projects, hiring a handyman may be a cost effective option, especially if the work doesn’t require permits or extensive structural changes.

 Does my HOA have control over my deck repair choices?

 Before starting repairs, it’s smart to read through the HOA guidelines or bylaws.
-Some HOAs require pre approval for visible repairs or replacements.
+In many cases, visible repairs or replacements need HOA approval.
 Not following HOA requirements can lead to fines or redoing the project.

-That said, HOAs usually don’t restrict small maintenance jobs, such as swapping out a few boards with the same type.
-To avoid conflicts, it’s best to communicate with your HOA early and document approvals in writing.
+That said, minor upkeep like board replacement with matching materials typically doesn’t require HOA approval.
+To avoid conflicts, be proactive with communication and make sure approvals are documented.
 San Antonio Deck and Fence Works understands HOA rules and can help make approvals easier.

 Ready to get started?